ELTE-IAI/os-resilience/README.md

 It has been [reuploaded here](https://youtu.be/IsD39KtraWI).

-The views and opinions expressed in this video are solely those of the presenter.
+The views and opinions expressed in below slides and the linked video are solely those of the presenter.

 ### Slides